Murder of Ann Maguire: Perpetrator

 Will Cornick's parents were separated, yet both were described as supportive.
 He joined Corpus Christi in Year 7.
 His former Head of Year described him as polite and with 100% attendance.
 Prior to the murder, he had only five incidents of misbehaviour in four-and-a-half years at the school, and no criminal record.
 Classmates described him as academically gifted, and unlikely to cause trouble.

 A personality change in Cornick had been noted following a collapse on holiday in Cornwall, after which he was diagnosed with diabetes.
 He had briefly self-harmed due to the condition.
 In 2013, he was upset when he learned that he would not be able to join the Army due to his diabetes.
-On Christmas of that year, he sent a Facebook message to a friend in which he talked about "brutally murdering" Maguire.
+At Christmas that year, he allegedly sent a Facebook message to a friend in which he talked about "brutally murdering" Maguire.

 Murder

 Cornick admitted to psychiatrists that he had been planning the murder, and intended to do it four days earlier.
 Cornick, who had a "deep seated grudge" against Ann Maguire, had also put out a Facebook message to his friends to see if any of them would murder Maguire for him for a payment of £10.

 On 28 April 2014, Cornick attended lessons as normal.
 After morning break, he went to the top floor for his Spanish lesson.
 Half way through the lesson, he stabbed Maguire seven times in the back and neck with a 21 cm knife.
 One cut straight through her jugular vein.
-He then chased her into the corridor where Susan Francis (Head of Languages), alerted by screams, ran to help her.
+He then chased her into the corridor where Susan Francis, Head of Languages, alerted by screams, ran to help her.
 She separated and shielded Maguire from Cornick.
 Francis got Maguire away into another room where she held the door shut to keep Cornick out.
 Cornick then returned to his class and told a friend that it was a shame that he had not killed Maguire.

 Cornick had brought a bottle of whisky to "celebrate" and admitted he planned to kill two other teachers.